 - If applicable, deductible and non-deductible VAT must be included separately.

 - A credit note must contain the same details as a debit note (just the debit note number does not suffice).

-- Invoicing must be done electronically, with invoices being mailed in PDF format firstname.lastname@example.org
+- Invoicing must be done electronically, with invoices being mailed in PDF format to firstname.lastname@example.org.

 - Each invoice must be submitted individually in a separate PDF file.